 According to the Texas Department of Transportation (TxDOT), distracted drivers in Texas are the cause of:

-Based on TxDOT data, distracted drivers are the second most common cause of motor vehicle accidents in the state.
+Based on TxDOT data, distracted drivers are the state's second most common cause of motor vehicle accidents.
 A fact sheet recently published by the Texas Department of Insurance (TDI) – click here to load it in PDF form – also revealed that about 10% of all distracted driving deaths that occur in the U.S. each year happen in Texas.
 It also determined that distracted drivers in Texas are the cause of roughly 9% of all traffic deaths in the state each year.

 Tips to Avoid Distracted Driving

-Everyone needs to do their part to stop distracted driving across America.
-The easiest way to contribute is to make sure you never drive while distracted.
+Everyone needs to do their part to stop distracted driving in America.
+The easiest way to contribute is to never drive while distracted.

 To stop yourself from driving while distracted, you can:

-• Lead by example: Demonstrating good driving habits encourages passengers and other drivers to do the same, fostering a culture of safety on the road.
+- Lead by example: Demonstrating good driving habits encourages passengers and other drivers to do the same, fostering a safety culture on the road.

-If you live in Texas and were hit by a distracted driver, let Hilliard Law know right away.
-Our attorneys have a long history of securing impressive wins for injured motorists throughout the state, including several multimillion-dollar case results in recent years.
+If you live in Texas and were hit by a distracted driver, let Hilliard Law know immediately.
+Our attorneys have a long history of securing impressive wins for injured motorists nationwide, including several multimillion-dollar case results in recent years.
 Call (361) 882-1612 to see if we can help you, starting with a free case consultation.